eu-cdse/documentation/APIs/STAC.md

 #### Page option

-Page option determines the page of results.
+The page option determines the page of results.

 The acceptable arguments for this option: Integer <1,100>